 The answer to this must be the same for the tap and truss manufacturer as for the prefabricator.

-It could be sad that prefabrication results in a building but building work was not required to achieve it. or that the prefabrication is a manufactured building product that does not become a "building" until incorporated into one or annexed to land.
+It could be said that prefabrication results in a building but building work was not required to achieve it. or that the prefabrication is a manufactured building product that does not become a "building" until incorporated into one or annexed to land.

 How is compliance to be verified if a building consent is not involved?

 the situation is no different from the manufacturer of a widget. tap or truss or other assembly.
 A building consent is not required for manufacture of products or assembly's and a prefabricated module is no different, The scope is limited by practical size and ability to transport which also means a structure of sufficient strength and regidity to withstand movement stresses.
 Likely more than will be experienced on site when relocated.

 The answer is in s14G of the building Act; Responsibilities of product manufacturer or supplier(1) In subsection (2), product manufacturer or supplier means a person who manufactures or supplies a building product and who states that the product will, if installed in accordance with the technical data, plans, specifications, and advice prescribed by the manufacturer, comply with the relevant provisions of the building code.

 (2) A product manufacturer or supplier is responsible for ensuring that the product will, if installed in accordance with the technical data, plans, specifications, and advice prescribed by the manufacturer, comply with the relevant provisions of the building code.

 The question is how the manufacture demonstrates this compliance??

 A manufacturers product statement could cover the issue or some form of independent assessment of compliance